Thai Massage for couples, friends and family

 Professional massage is often the one outlet where non-sensual touch is permissible outside of socially sanctioned institutions like family and marriage.

 It is obvious – most people don’t go to get a massage to get their blood circulation increased or to raise their endorphin levels.
 They love to be touched.
 That’s why spas advertise to pamper you.

-There is plenty more evidence that touching is a natural expression of caring, helping, and loving:
+There is plenty of evidence that touching is a natural expression of caring, helping, and loving:

 - When someone is crying, we spontaneously want to console that person by holding and hugging them.

-- Couples love touching each other spontaneously, hold hands, lean on each other and maintain lots of physical contact.
+- Couples love touching each other spontaneously, holding hands, leaning on each other, and maintaining lots of physical contact.

 It is obvious that we love the human touch.
 We all know how to touch someone lovingly.
 It is a natural instinct.
 And the quality of this touch can be greatly improved through some massage skills.